ZMA And Testosterone: Expert Guide to Zinc Magnesium Aspartate

 So at least from the scientific perspective, ZMA is pretty well covered and it seems to do exactly what it’s sold for.
 My personal experiences with ZMA are in line with the science presented above.

 But can’t I just buy zinc, magnesium, and B6 as separate supplements?

-Yes you most certainly can, and that’s what I personally do and recommend as you can get better quality, price, and absoprtion if you purchase them separately.
+Yes, you most certainly can, and that’s what I personally do and recommend as you can get better quality, price, and absorption if you purchase them separately.

-Why are all the ingredients of ZMA in asparate form, does this matter?
+Why are all the ingredients of ZMA in aspartate form, does this matter?

-That’s because it’s believed that asparates improve the message sending between cells and hormones, which would improve the testosterone boosting effects of the supplement.
+That’s because it’s believed that aspartates improve the message sending between cells and hormones, which would improve the testosterone boosting effects of the supplement.